Sandra Oh Returns To ABC, But Not To ‘Grey’s Anatomy’ As Dr. Cristina Yang

 This month, Sandra Oh returned to series television on ABC, but not in her role as Dr. Cristina Yang on Grey’s Anatomy.
 Instead, Sandra Oh will be a regular on the series, American Crime, which is in its third season, which premiered last week.
 But for all of those Grey’s Anatomy fans who are still hoping for a Meredith Grey-Cristina Yang reunion, Sandra Oh continues to say that it is a possibility, and that the “door is still open” with Grey’s creator, Shonda Rhimes.

 But between her gigs on series television, Sandra Oh returned to her first love, movies, and even had the opportunity to voice a character in an animated film, says the Inquisitr.
 Sandra Oh, who was born in Canada, lent her voice last year to a movie called Snowtime!, which was set in Quebec.
-The movie, which is based on a live action film called La guerre des Tuques, is about a girl named Frankie (voiced by Sandra Oh), also called “Four Eyes, for wearing glasses, who builds a snow fort for protection before an epic snowball fight over a school break.
+The movie, which is based on a live-action film called La guerre des Tuques, is about a girl named Frankie (voiced by Sandra Oh), also called “Four Eyes, for wearing glasses, who builds a snow fort for protection before an epic snowball fight over a school break.

 Press 4 #catfightmovie today!
 Catfight comes out in theaters, VOD and on @itunes tomorrow 3/3!